SpaceEEC/Schrabber/README.md

 - YouTube playlists
 - Local audio/video files

+## Installation

+- Download the installer (`Scrabber-Setup-Admin.exe` or `Schrabber-Setup-User.exe`) from [here](https://github.com/SpaceEEC/Schrabber/releases).
+- Navigate through the installer as usual.
+- You are done.

 ## Assisted Splitting

 Splitting into "Parts" can be done via "patterns" or Regex.
 In case of Regex you would use named capturing groups.